csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 ```

 Then run the program again.
 Ideally the program does not crash and should still produce correct answers:

-- Does `'w'` occur in both arrays -> `true`
+- Does `'w'` occur in both arrays → `true`
-- First value that occurs in both arrays -> `'P'`
+- First value that occurs in both arrays → `'P'`

 If the program does not produce these expected answers after changing the array values,
 review your program and try to determine how to write a solution that works for *any* two char arrays.

 # Pushing Further (Optional)

+This short exercise will require you to manipulate two arrays at the same time to construct a third one.

-Start with two integer arrays with the following values:
+Start with two integer arrays:

 ```
 int[] left = { 101, 76, 74, 94, 94 };
 int[] right = { 73, 74, 67, 107, 111, 108, 66 };
 ```

-Implement statements to merge `left` and `right` by creating a new, larger array that holds both of their values, in this order:
+Then, implement statements to merge those `left` and `right` arrays by creating a new, larger array that holds both of their values, in this order:

 ```
 101, 76, 74, 94, 94, 73, 74, 67, 107, 111, 108, 66
 ```

-Do not use built-in array methods from the `Array` class.
+Then, change the values in the `left` and `right` arrays, and make sure that your program still create the correct array.